Everyone likes to be appreciated, and your members are no exception.

-The study looks at member loyalty data by three segments: high (“Super Members”), medium (“Rank and File”), and low (“Value Seekers”).
+The study looks at member loyalty data by three segments: high, medium, and low.
 Even among the most loyal member segment, who are more likely to have participated in most of the activities tested in the study, less than half say they’ve participated in any one engagement opportunity.

 So, get your members more involved.
-Ask them to participate by volunteering at an event.
-Invite them to serve as a mentor, or even hold a leadership position.
+Invite new members to join an online forum or virtual meetup event for new members.
+Ask more seasoned members to serve as a mentor or hold a leadership position.
 The more involved they are, the more engaged and appreciated they’ll feel, and the more likely they’ll be to stick around.

 Showing your members you understand their expectations and that your association is keeping pace with their demands is a great way to let them know you appreciate them.